 By slightly modifying my cranberry scone recipe, I came up with a delicious blueberry version.
 Used some wild blueberries from my freezer but you could use fresh berries.
 We both loved the taste and texture of these scones!
 Yummy indeed!
-The frosting is optional and not included ion the numbers below.
-These didn’t really need it, unless you just like frosting. 🙂 These scones are not suitable for Atkins Induction.
+The frosting is optional and not included in the numbers below.
+These didn’t really need it, unless you just like frosting on everything. 🙂 These scones are not suitable for Atkins Induction.

 2½ c. almond flour